BRIGHTON JETTY SCULPTURES RULES OF ENTRY 2024

 - Maximum weight for the marquee is 100 kg.

-DISCLAIMER: All artworks are exhibited at the artist’s own risk.
-Brighton Jetty Sculptures, Brighton Surf Life Saving Club and the City of Holdfast Bay will not accept responsibility for any loss or damage to artworks.
+All artworks are exhibited at the artist’s own risk.
+Brighton Jetty Sculptures / Brighton Surf Life Saving Club and the City of Holdfast Bay will not accept responsibility for any loss or damage to artworks.
 It is recommended that artists take out their own insurance for the period of the exhibition.

-DISCLAIMER COVID 19: The Sculptures Committee reserve the right to cancel the exhibition subject to government regulations, restrictions, and approvals in place at the relevant time.
+DISCLAIMER COVID 19: The BJS Committee reserve the right to cancel the exhibition subject to government regulations, restrictions, and approvals in place at the relevant time.

 COLLECTION AND SALES

-All sculptures (unless sold) must be collected on Monday 30 2023 between 8 am and 2 pm, unless agreed in writing in advance with a member of the sculpture committee.
+All sculptures (unless sold) must be collected on Monday 29 2024 between 8.00 am and 1.00 pm, unless agreed in writing in advance with a member of the BJS Committee and the artist. eqf

 - Proof of identification will be required, and the Tracking Record signed prior to de-installation.